-Company: Name of AIP, if not preprinted on the worksheet (Company Name).
+E lement/Item Number Description Company: Name of the AIP, if not preprinted on the worksheet (Company Name).
 Claim Number: Claim number as assigned by the AIP.

-- 1. Insured's Name: Name of insured that identifies EXACTLY the person (legal entity) to whom the policy is issued. - 2.
-Policy Number: Insured's assigned policy number. - 3.
-Unit Number: Five-digit unit number from the Summary of Coverage after it is verified to be correct. (e.g., 00100). - 4.
-Crop Year: Four-digit crop year, as defined in the policy, for which the claim has been filed.
+1. Insured's Name: Name of insured that identifies exactly the person (legal entity) to whom the policy is issued.
+2. Policy Number: Insured's assigned policy number.
+3. Unit Number: Unit number from the Summary of Coverage after it is verified to be correct.
+4. Crop Year: Four-digit crop year, as defined in the policy, for which the claim has been filed.